annethedinosaur/annethedinosaur.github.io/platform.md

 4. I am against collaboration with bourgeois and pseudo-proletarian parties and as such oppose the united front, which is a front opposed to the best interests of the class.
 5. I oppose both fascism and anti-fascism.
 Historically anti-fascism has been used by Roosevelt, Churchill, Stalin and De Gaulle to justify mass slaughter of the proletariat and has been used as a cul-de-sac for revolutionary consciousness by the bourgeoisie.
 6. I reject all “national liberation” ideologies as bourgeois, as the proletariat itself must revolt across the globe to establish a proletarian dictatorship, instead of the whole of the “colonized peoples” revolting and establishing a new bourgeois dictatorship.
 7. I see parliamentary politics as a bourgeois merry-go-round and advocate abstentionism in elections.
-Change does not come through the ballot box, but through workers’ power via the soviets and vanguard party.
+Change does not come through the ballot box, but through workers’ taking action against the capitalist class.
 8. I am opposed to mandatory labour and believe that the division of labour (employment of people for a specific task) and employment itself (labour under communism is not paid, not because people work for nothing but because money no longer exists) should be done away with.
 9. I believe that the family unit only serves a purpose in capitalism and should be done away with in favour of free association.
-10. I reject the existence of police and the standing army during the proletarian dictatorship, as police are a tool of the bourgeois and standing armies usually lead to bureaucratization.

 11. I do not believe Marxism is a “historically invariant” theory.
 Marxism is a fluid and changing doctrine, and is not set in stone.
 Support for a “historically invariant” Marxism is an abandonment of Marxist historical materialism.
 12. I am opposed to civilization as I believe it alienates people from the environment, leads to the division of labour, leads to class society and is inherently exploitative.
 13. I do not support giving the central committee of the party the responsibility of developing theory by itself, isolated from the rest of the party as I believe this is a recipe for half-baked theory and disaster.